KinnariyaMamaTanha/KinnariyaMamaTanha/README.md

 ### About me

-> I am Jingyu Zhou, a graduate student in SJTU.
+> I am Jingyu Zhou, a undergraduate student in SJTU.

 - 🌱 I’m currently learning **computer science, math and artificial intelligence**